There Are No Qualified Leads Without Qualified Decisions.

 But because most teams never define what “qualified” actually means.

 If a lead doesn’t convert, what exactly was “qualified” about it?
+Just because Jim Wong is a 50 year-old Chinese man doesn’t mean he’s in the market for a home.

 In a slower market, that confusion doesn’t just waste budget.